ficanovak/ficanovak/README.md

 **ficanovak/ficanovak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on Lawyer's app using Django.
+- 🔭 I’m currently working on a Ball Don't Lie django web app using machine learning model for NBA stats predictions.
 - 🌱 I’m learning Flutter at the moment.
-- 🤔 I’m looking for help with design.
 - 💬 Ask me anything about Python or any tech related stuff.
 - 📫 How to reach me: [Twitter - @ficanovak](https://twitter.com/ficanovak) | [Instagram - @ficanovak](https://www.instagram.com/ficanovak/)